 - VIN verifications are required for vehicles with out of state titles that are coming into Florida.
 You’ll need to have a Florida DMV employee, Florida notary, or Police Officer from any state verify your vehicle’s VIN on the application for title and registration form, the separate VIN verification form, or on a signed and notarized letter.

 - If you’ve made an error when completing and signing the title, you’ll be required to complete an affidavit explaining the error made that’ll accompany your other forms and documents.

 - When there are two owners named on the title, both named owners must sign the title when selling the vehicle or moving to Florida if the names are separated by AND.
 Some state DMVs use a symbol such as separation by a slash or terms like “joint,” so you’ll need to confirm with the DMV in the state where the vehicle is currently titled what the phrase or symbol indicates if it’s unfamiliar.

 How Much Does Registration Cost?

-Fortunately, the one-time registration fee is pretty small.
-Once you’ve paid the fee—congratulations!
+Once you’ve provided all the necessary documents and forms and paid the fees—congratulations!
 You’ve registered your out of state car in Florida.

 What About Insurance?